 • Rags or paper towels

-Safety should always be a top priority when changing oil.
-First, wear protective gloves, and start the generator for a few minutes to warm up the old engine oil before starting this procedure.
+Safety should always be a top priority when oil change.
+First, wear protective gloves and start the generator for a few minutes to warm up the old engine oil before starting this procedure.

 Step 1: Warm Up the Existing Oil